hashib786/hashib786/README.md

 # 💫 About Me:
-Hello, my name is Hashib Raja<br>I' m a Full Stack Developer<br>Web developer with a commerce background.
-Proficient in HTML, CSS, JS, React, Node.js, MongoDB, and Mongoose.
-Fast learner and quick to solve problems.
-Proven ability to deliver high-quality work on time and within budget.
+Hi, I’m Full Stack Developer with a commerce background.
+Proficient in JavaScript, HTML, CSS, React, Node.js, and MongoDB.
+Excel in Data Structures and Algorithms with a 4.7 rating, resolving 945 doubts as a Teaching Assistant.
+Proficient in Git.
+Fluent in Hindi, English, and Urdu.
+Thrive in collaborative settings, delivering quality work on time and budget.

 ## Portfolio
 [Hashib Raja](https://portfolio-hashib.netlify.app/)